HirotoKakitani/Asayake-website/readme.md

 <img src="./res/readme-images/vscode_concert.PNG"></img>

 To add a concert, just copy and paste one of the \<section\> elements from a previous concert, and change the text and images.
 There is a folder within /res/photos called "concert-posters" that you can store the concert poster image.
-The image "mystery_concert.png" is used as a placeholder for the upcoming concerts.
+The image "mystery_concert.png" is used as a placeholder for upcoming concerts.

 #### history.html (Taiko History Page)
 This page is in the same format as the about.html page.
 Refer <a href="#abouthtml-about-page">above</a>.